darthtoad/RemoteClassroomOpenTok/readme.md

 * Create website so teachers can make activities
 * Add more activities
 * Empty bottom frame when "No Activities" is selected
-* Improve layouts by implementing RecyclerViews and Picasso
+* Improve layouts by implementing RecyclerViews
 * Allow users to toggle audio/video